What are Parish Councils?

 Parish Councils (also known as local councils) are the first tier of local government in the UK.
 They serve electorates, are independently elected and raise their own precept (a form of council tax).

 Within the Bath and North East Somerset area there are 51 parishes (including 3 parish meetings).
-You can find a list of them, with their contact details here.
 The City of Bath is not parished.

 What do parishes do?

-Parishes discuss issues of interest to their area.
-They have a range of powers including provision of recreational facilities, halls, crime prevention, community transport, public toilets, tourism, allotments, footpaths and commons but they are not obliged to use these powers and carry out these functions.
+Parishes have a range of powers including provision of recreational facilities, halls, crime prevention, community transport, public toilets, tourism, allotments, footpaths and commons but they are not obliged to use these powers and carry out these functions.
 Their activities fall into three main categories:

 - representing the local community